SomeWeekendReading/someweekendreading.github.io/_posts/2024-03-19-surgery-thoughts.md

   [getting our most recent COVID-19 boosters]({{ site.baseurl }}/yet-another-booster/), and so on.

-  _The net result:_ I felt I was among my own tribe, and it would be ok to surrender control of my body to these sensible people.
+  _The net result:_ I felt I was among my own tribe, and it would be ok to surrender temporary control of my body to these sensible people.
 - __Surgeon:__ Gotta admit, I haven't had good feelings about surgeons in general.
-  They've tended to be a headstrong group, so sure of their personal knowledge that anything from me, a "mere PhD" could be safely ignored.
-I have vivid memories of lots of struggles during my research career.
+  They've tended to be a headstrong group, so sure of their personal knowledge that anything from me, a "mere PhD", could be safely ignored.
+I have vivid memories of lots of such struggles during my research career.

   I'm happy to report that my surgeon was _not_ of that ilk, but rather the opposite.
   Every single time I said a single word &ndash; and I mean _every_ time &ndash; he put down what he was doing, made eye contact, listened, and demonstrated that he understood.
   He even joked how cute it would be to name the individual cysts being removed.
-(I noted that my spouse has already named them.
+(I noted that my spouse had already named them.
 Yes, it was cute the first time, but fractionally less cute each time thereafter.)

   _The net result:_ I felt like I was entrusting my life with someone who wasn't just